yikuansun/daize.js/readme.md

 create: `mycanvas = new daize.displayCanvas(width, height, unit_type)` where `width` and `height` are the dimensions and `unit_type` is the CSS unit type (`px`, `vw`...).
 We'd recommend storing a global constant unit type to reuse for every function requiring `unit_type`.
 You must use `HTMLElement.appendChild(displayCanvas)` to add the displayCanvas to the DOM.

+displayCanvases have the following attributes:
+`displayCanvas.width` - the width of the displayCanvas.
+`displayCanvas.height` - the height of the displayCanvas.

+displayCanvases have the following methods:
+`displayCanvas.addsprite(sprite)` - add a [sprite](#sprite) to the displayCanvas.
+`displayCanvas.clearstamps()` - clear all stamps.
+See `sprite.stamp()`

 ## sprite
 > objects to display within the displayCanvas